 Course includes notes.

-You can also practrice Somatics with Jo on Mondays at 6pm in the Studio Room in the "Pain free movement: Hanna Somatics" class.
+You can also practrice Somatics with Jo on Mondays at 6pm in the Studio Room in the "Pain free Body & Mind Somatics" 60 minute class.
 This is an ongoing class.
 Check in to this class

-And a class in the Studio Room on Thursday evenings at 6pm is specifically designed as a Somatics class with iRest® Yoga Nidra.
+And a class in the Studio Room on Thursday evenings at 6pm "Pain Free Body & Mind Somatics & iRest®" is a 90 minute class that includes a 30 minute iRest® Yoga Nidra.
 The regular instructor for this class is Tina Shettigara.
 Check in to this class.

-You can also arrange private consultations with a Somatics Clinical Educator in training, Jo Bentley, to address your pain and movement issues.
-Call the Studio on 8352 7823 to discuss your needs and make an appointment.
+Arrange private consultations with Somatics Clinical Educator in training, Jo Bentley, to address your pain and movement issues.
+Call Jo on 0400 225 210.